 As outlined above, metals have to be separated from their oxides.

-If the element is below carbon in the reactivity series (such as zinc and iron), then it can be reduced by reacting with carbon.
+If the element is below carbon in the reactivity series (such as zinc and iron), then it can be extracted by reacting its compound with carbon.
 However, this does not work with all metals.
-If the metal is higher than carbon in the reactivity series (such as calcium), then a method called electrolysis will have to be used.
+If the metal is higher than carbon in the reactivity series (such as calcium), then it will require electrolysis for extraction.

 |cookielawinfo-checkbox-analytics||11 months||This cookie is set by GDPR Cookie Consent plugin.
 The cookie is used to store the user consent for the cookies in the category "Analytics".|